 Most of the eye creams you use probably contain caffeine, which helps with swelling.
 To go to more of an extreme to get rid of puffiness, brew two tea bags' worth of green tea.
 Chill the bags in the fridge—or in the freezer for a short time—and then put them on your closed lids for around 20 minutes.
 Why it works?
-"Not only does green tea have caffeine, it's also high in antioxidants," says Bindiya Gandhi, MD.
+It contains not only caffeine, but powerful antioxidants, explains Bindiya Gandhi, MD.

 There's a reason spas always have this veggie on hand—they've been used to soothe skin for centuries.
 Clean the produce first, then cut thin-enough slices to lay on your eyes for 10 minutes (make sure you're not wearing eye makeup).
-The cool flesh, along with vitamin C and caffeic acid, in the cucumbers helps soothe irritated skin and reduce swelling, explains Gandhi.
+The cool flesh, along with the vitamin C and caffeic acid in the cucumbers, helps soothe irritated skin and reduce swelling.

 Frozen teething rings

 You've probably heard of the frozen spoon trick (that works, too) but teething rings get icy cold in the freezer.
 Place the rings on your eyes for about 10 minutes (don't overdo it).
 The cold will decrease the puffiness and inflammation, guaranteed!